trzewiczek/js-stack-tutorail/README.md

  * 🚀 In action
  * 📖 Resources
  * 🔍 Extras

+Additionally some sections contain additional subsection:
+ * 🎓 Some theory

+Inline *margin notes* are marked with 📝 emoji.

 ## Issues
 I put this tutorial on github to let everyone submit issues and pull requests.